youngseo1108/Portfolio_Data_Engineering/README.md

 ## 1. ETL Pipeline for Merchant Transactions using Apache Airflow

-A self-contained project to explore the fundamentals of DAG design, task scheduling and pipeline orchestration.
-It simulates a real-world ETL scenario for merchant profiling using Apache Airflow, PostgreSQL and Python.
+A self-contained project simulating a real-world ETL pipeline for merchant profiling, built with Apache Airflow, PostgreSQL, and Python.
+It showcases core concepts in DAG design, task orchestration, and pipeline modularity.

+While the load_csv_to_postgres task is currently under debugging due to a SQLAlchemy engine compatibility issue, the overall DAG structure and PostgreSQL integration logic are complete and functional.
+Ongoing improvements include enhanced data validation and future dashboard integration.

 ### Goals
 - Automate the ingestion, validation, and transformation of merchant transaction data